How much does it cost to replace the subfloor?

-Subfloors are an important part of your flooring since they help to keep your floor even, provide added stability, improve your energy efficiency, and reduce the noise in your home.
-Over time subfloors can become damaged either from age, water, or other significant floor damage.
+A subfloor is a support structure for the floor that is installed across the floor joists.
+Subfloors are flat and usually made of plywood, oriented strand board (OSB), high-performance panels, or concrete.
+The subfloor helps support heavy items like furniture and appliances that you might place throughout your home.
+Subfloors also help to keep your floor even, improve your energy efficiency, and reduce the noise in your home.
+Over time subfloors can become damaged from age, water, or other significant events.
 When this occurs, you need to replace your subfloor to prevent further damage.

-The national cost range for replacing a subfloor is between $600 and $2,400.
-Most homeowners pay around $1,500 for a 200 sq.ft. area in a kitchen or living room using OSB board.
-Prices run as low as $150 to replace a 50 sq.ft. section in a bedroom with plywood, to as high as $36,000 to replace the subfloor in the entire basement using high performance subfloor panels.
+The national cost range for replacing a subfloor is between $600 and $2,500.
+Most homeowners pay around $1,600 for a 200 sq.ft. area in a kitchen or living room using OSB board.
+Prices run as low as $250 to replace a 50 sq.ft. section in a bedroom with plywood to as high as $36,000 to replace the subfloor in the entire basement using high-performance subfloor panels.

 When determining the cost to redo the subfloor, another important factor that affects the cost is the material used.
 While the prices for each type of material differ, so do the properties.
 When deciding which one to choose, it is important to consider the characteristics and the price.
 Below are the most common types of subfloor material and the average cost you can expect to pay per square foot for each.